smithium/Reimbursement-App/README.md

 - AJAX
 - Servlets

+## Functionality

+- users can sign up for an account with a username and password
+- users can then submit reimbursment requests or look at existing ones
+- admins can look at reimbursment requests and approve or deny them

 ## Getting Started
+#### This project requires Intellij to run
 #### Clone this repository
 https://github.com/smithium/Reimbursement-App.git

 #### Switch to Master Branch

 #### Configure to run on Tomcat
+- in Intellij, configure tomcat's URL to http://localhost:8080/Project1_2_war_exploded/

+#### run the program